-BDO, through its group company BDO Fintech Advisory Limited, is delighted to be one of the very first entities in Malta to receive 'In Principle' approval as a Virtual Financial Asset (VFA) Agent in terms of Malta’s newly launched VFA regulatory framework.
-The Malta Financial Services Authority (MFSA) has issued the first wave of provisional appointments and the licencing process is expected to be completed within the coming months when provisional VFA agents are expected to be officially given a full licence to operate as VFA Agents.
+BDO, through its group company BDO Fintech Advisory Limited, is delighted to be one of the very first entities in Malta to receive a licence to operate as a Virtual Financial Asset (VFA) Agent in terms of Malta’s newly launched VFA regulatory framework.
+The Malta Financial Services Authority (MFSA) issued the first wave of VFA Agent Licences on the 13 May and BDO was one of the very first to receive the Licence.

 The granting of this appointment enables BDO to assist both VFA issuers and VFA service providers in obtaining their licence to operate in a regulated environment.
 Specifically, a VFA Agent can assist in the setting up of an exchange and to advise investment advisors, OTC brokers, custodians and VFA portfolio managers on the relevant structures, policies and procedures to conduct VFA business in Malta.

 Malta has been one of the leading jurisdictions providing for legislative frameworks to spearhead innovation in Distributed Ledger Technology (DLT), Blockchain and Cryptocurrencies.

 BDO Malta is currently the only firm licenced to act as both a VFA agent and a Systems Auditor.